logangoins/logangoins.github.io/aboutme.md

 A summary of my security research, capability/tradecraft development, community contributions, and certifications, can be found below:

 - **Experience:**
+  - Consultant, Adversary Simulation at [SpecterOps](https://specterops.io) (May 2026 - Present)
-  - Associate Consultant, Adversary Simulation at [SpecterOps](https://specterops.io/) (May 2025 to Present)
+  - Associate Consultant, Adversary Simulation at [SpecterOps](https://specterops.io/) (May 2025 to May 2026)
   - Offensive Security Consultant Co-op at [IBM X-Force Red](https://www.ibm.com/services/offensive-security) (January 2025 to May 2025)
   - Offensive Security Consultant Intern at [IBM X-Force Red](https://www.ibm.com/services/offensive-security) (May 2024 to August 2024)
 - **Education:**